-For more than a decade, the ICEX, team has been putting technology and business professionals in touch with the invaluable first-person ideas, advice and experience of other practitioners.
+For more than two decades, the ICEX team has been putting technology and business professionals in touch with the invaluable first-person ideas, advice and experience of other practitioners.
 Leaders of large, global companies use ICEX Accelerators as a vehicle to determine approaches and practices that really work in complex environments and get honest feedback on ideas in a confidential and trusting community.

 richard w. swanborg, jr.

-Richard W. Swanborg, Jr., President and Founder of ICEX, has more than 40 years of experience as a business executive, consultant, professor, and entrepreneur.
+Richard W. Swanborg, Jr., Founder of ICEX, has more than 40 years of experience as a business executive, consultant, professor, and entrepreneur.
 He founded ICEX, Intellectual Capital Exchange, in 1996 which provides private and confidential knowledge exchanges for business executives.
 In addition, Rick is a professor at Boston University Questrom School of Business where he has taught Business and IT Strategy/Management courses for over 16 years.

 Prior to ICEX, he was a Principal with Ernst & Young’s Center for Information Technology & Strategy, the Director of Planning and Operations at Index Technology, a management consultant at Index Group, and Director of MIS at Helix Technology.
 Rick has held many functional and leadership positions in IT, business, and academic institutions.
 These positions include CIO, Operations Executive, Business Strategy Leader, Product Manager, Knowledge Director, Researcher and Professor.
 These executive roles, research and academic positions have provided a mixture of direct experience and innovative research.